Makkkiiii/Coursework2-Tele-ChatRoom/Read/ENCRYPTION_VERIFICATION.md

 ## Proof of Concept

-This guide provides multiple ways to verify and demonstrate that your chat application properly encrypts messages.
+This guide provides multiple ways to verify and demonstrate that the chat application properly encrypts messages.

 ---